TaleTN/IPlugExample/Readme.txt

 WDL LIBRARY

 WDL (whittle) is a C++ library, created and maintained by Cockos, and used for REAPER.
-Although IPlug "Tale" edition will work fine with Cockos WDL, using WDL "Tale" edition instead is recommended, because that is what we use. ;-)
+Although IPlug "Tale" Edition will work fine with Cockos WDL, using WDL "Tale" Edition instead is recommended, because that is what we use. ;-)

-You can download WDL "Tale" edition from:
+You can download WDL "Tale" Edition from:

 	https://github.com/TaleTN/WDL.git